Vampire Survivors: Reception

 While not the first game in its genre, Vampire Survivors inspired several other titles referred to as bullet heavens or reverse bullet hells, characterized by automatic gameplay and roguelike progression, which were released in the following year, mostly at a low price and in early access.
 Some of these include Deep Rock Galactic: Survivor and HoloCure – Save the Fans!.
-In one case, Poncle licensed the Vampire Survivors name and engine for a Warhammer 40,000 themed take on the game, the upcoming Warhammer Survivors.
+In one case, Poncle licensed the Vampire Survivors name and engine for a Warhammer 40,000 themed take on the game, the upcoming Warhammer Survivors, while Jujutsu Kaisen Rumble: Survivaton, based on the Jujutsu Kaisen works and published by Shueisha Games, adds battle royale-style multiplayer concepts.

-Vampire Survivors received "generally favorable" reviews for Windows according to review aggregator Metacritic; the Xbox Series X/S and iOS versions received "universal acclaim".
+Vampire Survivors received "generally favorable" reviews for Windows according to review aggregator platform Metacritic; the Xbox Series X/S and iOS versions received "universal acclaim".

 Ian Walker of Kotaku and Graham Smith of Rock Paper Shotgun praised the game, both comparing it to dopamine.
 Polygon's Nicole Carpenter noted the game's depth, stating, "no one streamer I've watched played entirely the same."
 Aaron Zimmerman of Ars Technica named Vampire Survivors as his pick for game of the year.
 Marie Dealessandri of GamesIndustry.biz also selected Vampire Survivors as her game of the year, highlighting its excellent performance on the handheld Steam Deck, which also released in 2022.